CircleLinkHealth/nova-import-card/docs/api/internal/resources/Call.md

 **Query String Filters are chainable and can be found at `App\Filters\CallFilters`**

+<br>Example of how to chain filters:
+<br>`GET /api/admin/calls?scheduled&caller=Sue`
+<br>Returns all Scheduled Calls assigned to callers whose name contains the search term 'Sue'.

 ### Endpoints

 ##### `GET /api/admin/calls?scheduled` - Get all Scheduled Calls for all Practices.